2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/data/relationships.md

 ---
-uid: Concepts.Relationships
+uid: Specs.Data.Relationships
 ---
-# Concept: Entity Relationships
+# Entity Relationships

 Data can be related to other data, like when a `Book` belongs to a `Category` and also has an `Author`.
 Since all data-items are called `Entities` we call this _Entity Relationships_.